ehteqx/spiralex/README.md

-spiralex
+spiralex (Mathematics-Oriented Python Repository)
 ========

-Shcool Workgroup - Various scripts in Python about spirals
+Unofficial repository for the school project "Mathematics-Oriented Python" - Various scripts in Python about spirals and the mathematics behind them.